logo for classic-country-song-lyrics.com

 All drinkin' stopped and the tick of the clock

-D7 E7
+Dm E7

 Said death would wait ten seconds more

-Am D7 G C
+Am Dm G C

 He cursed once or twice in a whisper and he said with a snarl on his lips